ImanovFuad/Python/PyOWM-version-3.md

  - [NDVI History](https://github.com/csparpa/pyowm/issues/274)
  - [Roadmap for remaining AgroAPI endpoints implementation](https://github.com/csparpa/pyowm/issues/273)

+## PollutionAPI and UVIndexAPI new features
+ - both will feature a Manager object, which will be instantiated by the new OWM entry point

 ## Companion docs
 - migration guide from V2 to V3
 - remove most of the development-oriented docs: users tipically don't care about it